missionpinball/mpf-docs/install/windows.rst

-Installing MPF on Windows (Dec 30, 2022 Update)
+Installing MPF on Windows (January 11, 2023 Update)
 ===============================================

 This process walks through installing MPF 0.56 (current dev branch) a Windows machine.
 These instructions are for v0.56.0, which is the current "dev" branch of MPF.